 We take great care in designing and crafting pieces of jewelry you can wear and enjoy daily.
 However, it goes without saying that jewelry, like ourselves, need special attention to stay flawless.
 As a simple rule of thumb, we always suggest that jewelry should be the last thing you put on before leaving the house, and the first thing you take off when you get home.

 How often should you clean your jewelry?

 This is a big one for us.
 You wouldn't wear the same t-shirt the next day without cleaning it, right?
-We at PACHULAH believe the same should be said for your jewlery.
-Just a light polish will do the trick.
-We will be offering polishing cloths for sale soon!
+We believe the same should be said for your jewlery.
+Just a light polish will do the trick, depending on what your jewels are made of.